Skip to navigationSkip to main contentSkip to footerScaleway Docs

 1. Open the Scaleway console in a web browser and click Managed Databases in the Storage section of the side menu.
 The list of your databases displays.

-2. Click + Create an Instance.
-The Instance creation wizard displays.
+2. Click + Create a Database Instance.
+The Database Instance creation wizard displays.

 3. Select PostgreSQL-13 from the drop-down list and fill in the required information for your new database Instance.
 Then click Create an Instance.
 Your database is created, and you are redirected to the database dashboard.